seanjgildea/devopsprojects/README.md

-# A collection of DevOps for 2020
+# A collection of DevOps Notes for 2020

 - [Spring Boot with Dockerfile and external properties](spring-boot-dockerfile.md)